 - Arrange the broccoli in an even layer on a baking sheet.
 Give them lots of room!

-- Bake for 20 minutes at 425 degrees F. Flip the broccoli pieces, rotate the pan, and bake for another 5 to 10 minutes.
-DIG IN!
+- Roast broccoli for 20 to 30 minutes at 425 degrees F. Flip the broccoli pieces and rotate the pan partway through.
+ENJOY!

-Like my similarly versatile Roasted Broccolini, this perfect roasted broccoli recipe is an excellent place to start, but has unlimited opportunities for flavor enhancements.
+Like my similarly versatile Roasted Broccolini, this easy roasted broccoli recipe is an excellent place to start, but has unlimited opportunities for flavor enhancements.

 - Parmesan.
 Sprinkle freshly grated Parmesan cheese over the top of your finished broccoli.

 - Lemon.
 Roasted broccoli with lemon is scrumptious!
-When your broccoli has finished roasting, squeeze 1 tablespoon fresh lemon juice over the top.
+When your broccoli has finished roasting, add a squeeze of lemon juice over the top.
 A bit of lemon zest never hurt, either.

 - Garlic.
-For roasted broccoli with garlic, add 1 teaspoon garlic powder to the broccoli with the other spices or toss with peeled, smashed garlic cloves and roast as directed.
+For roasted broccoli with garlic, add 1 teaspoon of garlic powder to the broccoli with the other spices or toss with peeled, smashed garlic cloves and roast as directed.